-The Department has no long-term debt other than the compensated absences discussed in detailed in Note 7 of this report; the liability associated to the Other Post Employment Benefits fully discussed in Note 11; and the IBNRs for workers compensation claims fully discussed in Note 8.
-The compensated absences are valued at \$2,023,391 at June 30, 2013 of which \$47,320 are expected to be paid within next year.
+The Department has no long-term debt other than the compensated absences discussed in detailed in Note 7 of this report and the liability associated to the Other Post Employment Benefits fully discussed in Note 11.
+The compensated absences are valued at \$2,017,031 at June 30, 2014 of which \$54,771 are expected to be paid within the next year.